SwethaRedd/Restaurant-App/src/assignment.md

 Single Page Application - Single page application will have single HTML page , which loads once and the part of the application will be rendered when something is changed or updated.

 *●*What is difference between Client Side Routing and Server Side Routing?
-Client side routing doesn't make any network calls to load the page, isntead it loads the whole page on the initial load and then it just shows the loaded content based on the route.
+Client side routing doesn't make any network calls to load the page, instead it loads the whole page on the initial load and then it just shows the loaded content based on the route.
 And Server side routing will make an call to the server and then loads the data on page.

 #### Coding Assignment: